-The best webpage change monitoring software will alert you to changes on a webpage, in a world where data on webpages can change constantly.
+The best website change monitoring software will make it simple and easy to manage changes on a webpage, in a world where data on webpages can change constantly.

 There are a number of reasons why monitoring webpages can be a great idea.
 For general consumers, it means being able to watch ecommerce websites for sales and bargain offers, by subscribing to alerts that monitor pricing.

 For businesses, there are a wider number of reasons for webpage monitoring.
 For example, market research and competitor monitoring can allow you to adjust your pricing and sales targeting accordingly.
 This could involve not just monitoring prices but also brand mentions as well as consumer comments on social media websites.

 Additional reason for monitoring webpages might be legal and compliance.
 This means being able to monitor websites that provide regulatory information in different jurisdictions, allowing you to pick this up and action it quickly.

 Another option could be for general data collection, by monitoring key information sites so that you can adjust any associated data streams accordingly.
 You also may want to use webpage monitoring to watch for unauthorized content changes made by employees, either accidentally or on purpose, or even hacking attempts.

 But, no matter what you’re looking for, we have you covered – we’ve highlighted the best online monitoring services right here.
 So read on to find the one that best suits your needs.

 One of our pet peeves with these sort of monitoring solutions is that a lot of them look like they were designed 10 years ago.
 What we love about Wachete (opens in new tab) is that it is able to pack in all the functionality from its competition and implement it in a user-friendly package.